LeCastorJunior/agendrix-api-dashboard/non-browser-apps/non-browser-apps.md

 ## Introduction

 If you wish to use our API with only a backend or a script, this guide will help you with the process of connecting you to the API.
-If your application is served through a browser, you can look at our [Javascript](https://github.com/agendrix/public-api-integration-examples/tree/main/js) and [Ruby](https://github.com/agendrix/public-api-integration-examples/tree/main/ruby) exemple.
+If your application is served through a browser, you can look at our [Javascript](https://github.com/agendrix/public-api-integration-examples/tree/main/js) and [Ruby](https://github.com/agendrix/public-api-integration-examples/tree/main/ruby) examples.
 You will find below the 2 ways to access our API natively.